onap/oom/docs/oom_user_guide.rst

 For example, to upgrade a container by changing configuration, specifically an environment value::

-  > helm deploy onap onap/so --version 2.0.1 --set enableDebug=true
+  > helm upgrade so onap/so --version 6.0.1 --set enableDebug=true

 Issuing this command will result in the appropriate container being stopped by Kubernetes and replaced with a new container with the new environment value.

 To upgrade a component to a new version with a new configuration file enter::

-  > helm deploy onap onap/so --version 2.0.2 -f environments/demo.yaml
+  > helm upgrade so onap/so --version 6.0.1 -f environments/demo.yaml

 To fetch release history enter::

   > helm history so
-  REVISION UPDATED                  STATUS     CHART     DESCRIPTION 1        Mon Feb 5 10:05:22 2018  SUPERSEDED so-2.0.1  Install complete
+  REVISION UPDATED                  STATUS     CHART     DESCRIPTION 1        Mon Feb 5 10:05:22 2020  SUPERSEDED so-6.0.0  Install complete
-  2        Mon Feb 5 10:10:55 2018  DEPLOYED   so-2.0.2  Upgrade complete
+  2        Mon Feb 5 10:10:55 2020  DEPLOYED   so-6.0.1  Upgrade complete

 Unfortunately, not all upgrades are successful.
 In recognition of this the lineup of pods within an ONAP deployment is tagged such that an administrator